Massachusetts Avenue station: Rapid transit

-The modern station opened as part of the Southwest Corridor project in 1987.
+The modern station was constructed as part of the Southwest Corridor project from 1979 to 1987.
+A $3.9 million construction contract was awarded on May 5, 1983.
+It opened along with the new southern section of the Orange Line on May 4, 1987.
 The entire Orange Line, including Massachusetts Avenue station, was closed from August 19 to September 18, 2022, during maintenance work.